nyakairujumae/rgs-tools/RESEND_SETUP.md

 ### Step 4.4: Test Email Configuration

+**IMPORTANT**: Before testing in Supabase, make sure you've tested the sender email in Resend (Step 3.1 above).

 1. Click **"Send Test Email"** button
 2. Enter your email address
 3. Click **"Send"**
 4. Check your inbox (and spam folder) for the test email
-5. If you receive the email, click **"Save"** to save the configuration
+5. **If test email is received**: ✅ SMTP configuration is correct, click **"Save"**
+6. **If test email fails**:
+   - Double-check all SMTP settings
+   - Verify sender email was tested in Resend first
+   - Check Resend dashboard for any errors

 ---

+## ✅ Step 5: Verify Sender Email Works

+Before proceeding, ensure you've:
+1. ✅ Verified your domain in Resend (`rgstools.app`)
+2. ✅ Tested sending an email FROM `noreply@rgstools.app` in Resend dashboard
+3. ✅ Received the test email successfully

+If the test email in Resend works, then the sender email is ready to use in Supabase.

-## ✅ Step 5: Verify Email Confirmation Settings
+## ✅ Step 6: Verify Email Confirmation Settings

 1. Go to **Authentication** → **Settings**
 2. Ensure **"Enable email confirmations"** is **ON**